cncf/tag-env-sustainability/governance/roles.md

 * tech lead
 * co-chair

-Any member who meets the above qualifications is encouraged to add themselves to the [list of people in this role](/.github/settings.yml).
+Any contributor who meets the above qualifications is encouraged to add themselves to the [list of people in this role](/.github/settings.yml).

 ### Meeting Scribe(s)